DamianPalavecino/BaSP-A2022-Etapa-1/README.md

 ## Week 06

 During this week, I am going to add the login and sign up pages and style them.
-Also, I am going to add JavaScript to give functionality to the whole website.
+Also, I am going to add JavaScript to give functionality to the login, sign up and contact pages.

+## Week 07

+In this week, I am going to continue working on the login and sign up pages with the addition that they are going to be connected to data stored in a web server.
+I am going to use HTTP requests to access this data with JavaScript.

 ## Authors